Multi-topic belief formation through bifurcations over signed social networks: Nonlinear belief formation dynamics

-The update of an agent's internal belief $z_{ij}$ in \eqref{eq:dynamics_with_observation} is proportional to $- \big(z_{ij} - \frac{u_i}{d_i} F_{ij}(\Zz_i, \mathbf{y}_i) \big)$ where $F_{ij}$ is a shorthand for the nonlinear terms grouped by parentheses in \eqref{eq:dynamics_with_observation}.
+The update of an agent's internal belief $z_{ij}$ in \eqref{eq:dynamics_with_observation} is proportional to $- \big(z_{ij} - \frac{u_i}{d_i} F_{ij}(\Zz_i, \mathbf{y}_i) \big)$ where $F_{ij}$ is shorthand for the nonlinear terms grouped by parentheses in \eqref{eq:dynamics_with_observation}.
 In the terminology of NB theory, the difference in the parentheses represents the magnitude of dissonance individual $i$ experiences due to inconsistencies between its personal belief on option $j$ and its other personal and social beliefs.
-For unbiased agents, a belief $z_{ij}$ will decrease whenever the dissonance term is positive, and increase whenever it is negative, thus minimizing dissonance until equilibrium is reached.
-Further observe that for an unbiased agent, dissonance is exactly zero at any equilibrium of the model \eqref{eq:dynamics_with_observation}.
+For unbiased agent $i$, a belief $z_{ij}$ decreases whenever the dissonance term is positive, and increases whenever it is negative, thus minimizing dissonance until equilibrium is reached.
+For an unbiased agent, dissonance is exactly zero at any equilibrium of the model \eqref{eq:dynamics_with_observation}.

-Following the third premise of NB theory, the parameters $\beta_i, \gamma_i, \delta_i$ in \eqref{eq:dynamics_with_observation} are identified with effects of three distinct sources of dissonance within an individual: \begin{itemize} \item $\beta_i$ is identified with \textit{personal dissonance}, i.e., the inconsistency between an individual's personal belief $z_{ij}$ and all of its other personal beliefs, evaluated according to some logical, moral, or ideological compass encoded in the belief system graph $\mathcal{G}_o$; \item $\gamma_i$ is identified with \textit{social dissonance}, i.e., the inconsistency between an agent's personal belief $z_{ij}$ and its social beliefs $y_{ikj}$ (its perceptions about the beliefs of its neighbors on option $j$); \item $\delta_i$ is identified with \textit{external dissonance}, i.e., the inconsistency between an agent's personal belief on option $z_{ij}$ and its social beliefs $y_{ikl}$ (its perceptions about the beliefs of its neighbors on all other options), evaluated according to some logical, moral, or ideological compass encoded in the belief system graph $\mathcal{G}_o$. \end{itemize} The magnitudes of $\beta_i, \gamma_i, \delta_i$ modulate the relative amount of attention allocated by the agents towards each of these effects.
+The parameters $\beta_i, \gamma_i, \delta_i$ in \eqref{eq:dynamics_with_observation} are identified with effects of three distinct sources of dissonance within an individual: \begin{itemize} \item $\beta_i$ is identified with \textit{personal dissonance}, i.e., the inconsistency between an individual's personal belief $z_{ij}$ and all of its other personal beliefs, evaluated according to some logical, moral, or ideological compass encoded in the belief system graph $\mathcal{G}_{\rm o}$; \item $\gamma_i$ is identified with \textit{social dissonance}, i.e., the inconsistency between an agent's personal belief $z_{ij}$ and its social beliefs $({\bf y}_{ik})_j$ (its perceptions about the beliefs of its neighbors on option $j$); \item $\delta_i$ is identified with \textit{external ideological dissonance}, i.e., the inconsistency between an agent's personal belief on option $z_{ij}$ and its social beliefs $({\bf y}_{ik})_l$ (its perceptions about the beliefs of its neighbors on all other options), evaluated according to some logical, moral, or ideological compass encoded in the belief system graph $\mathcal{G}_{\rm o}$. \end{itemize} The magnitudes of $\beta_i, \gamma_i, \delta_i$ modulate the relative amount of attention allocated by the agents towards each of these effects.